City Creek Dental

 • Lumps or growths in other nearby areas, such as the throat or neck.

-A diet rich in fruits and vegetables is one of the best defenses against oral cancer.
+A diet rich in fruits and vegetables is also one of the best defenses against oral cancer.
 Maintaining good oral hygiene, and regular dental checkups, are highly recommended.
+If you are experiencing symptoms of oral cancer, contact City Creek Dental to schedule an appointment today.

 Share: